oliverl-21/ansible-role-cisco-ios-update/README.md

 ## Current Tasks

-1. get current version and cleanup uncommited changes or old images
+1. get current version and compare to target version
+2. clean uncommited and unused firmware
-2. copy image from server to device
+3. copy image from server to device
-3. unpack image in install mode on device
+4. unpack image in install mode on device
-4. save and reboot
+5. save and reboot
-5. wait for device to be online again
+6. wait for device to be online again
-6. verify version, commit update and cleanup
+7. verify version, commit update and cleanup

 ## ToDo